 To finish click the Save button.
 After that, your end-users will be able to start using SSO authorization.

 Just In Time Provisioning for new users (optional)

 Help your end-users engage with Miro right away, without waiting for someone to invite them to the account or making them go through the full onboarding process and prevent creating trial and free accounts outside of your managed Enterprise umbrella.

 ⚠️ Miro JIT feature affects only newly-registered users.
 The users that already have an existing profile with Miro still require an invitation to your Enterprise account.
-All users provisioned under JIT are assigned the default license of your subscription (a full license if you do not user Day passes, or an occasional license if you do).
+All users provisioned under JIT are assigned the default license of your subscription:

 To enable the Miro JIT feature open your SSO settings > tick the respective box > and choose the designated team.